AbuBakr-S/codecademy-exercises/4_Getting_More_Advanced_with_Design/review.md

 Note that the second media feature is orientation.
 The orientation media feature detects if the page has more width than height.
 If a page is wider, it’s considered landscape, and if a page is taller, it’s considered portrait.

 ## Breakpoints
-We know how to use media queries to apply CSS rules based on screen size and resolution, but how do we determine what queries to set?
+How do we determine what queries to set?

 The points at which media queries are set are called breakpoints.
 Breakpoints are the screen sizes at which your web page does not appear properly.
 For example, if we want to target tablets that are in landscape orientation, we can create the following breakpoint:
 ```